Eva and Franco Mattes: Riccardo Uncut

 "Riccardo Uncut" (2018) is a nearly 1 hour and 30 minute video consisting of photos and videos of a man called Riccardo.
-Riccardo was chosen by the artists from a social media notice in which the Mattes offered $1,000 dollars to anyone willing to give full access to the photos and videos in their phone to be turned into art.
+Riccardo was chosen by the artists from a social media notice in which the Mattes offered $1,000 to anyone willing to give full access to the photos and videos in their phone to be turned into art.
 There are around 3,000 photos shot between 2004 and 2017 in the video; photos of daily life things such as work, home and food and other more adventurous photos of travels, some art galleries and architecture.
 The project lets the viewer into the archive made of more than 10 years of memories of Riccardo's life.
 The work was commissioned by the Whitney Museum of American Art.

 Ceiling Cat

 "Ceiling Cat" (2016) is the sculptural recreation of the old internet meme: a taxidermy cat peeking through a hole in the ceiling.
 After the San Francisco Museum of Modern Art acquired the work, the artists made an agreement with the museum to give up ownership of the photo, so that anybody can copy it and use it for whatever purpose, free of charge.

-The hires image was released to the public domain through Wikimedia.
+Exhibitions

+Eva and Franco Mattes' art has been exhibited at these institutions: